Last updated on June 28, 2022 3:42 am

 You need pliers in your tool box.

-Pliers, like screwdrivers and hammers, are fundamental tools.
-In fact, no home would be complete without one.
-They’re simple and highly effective tools that can take on a variety of tasks ranging from local repairs, like making copper art, to industrial projects.
+The range of extensions to a worker’s grip makes for a simple and highly effective tool range that can take on a variety of tasks ranging from local repairs, like making copper art, to industrial projects.

 More information: